jeffcap1/vite-presentation/slides/features.md

 </ul>

 <!--
-This is a replacement for Webpack
+- This is a replacement for Webpack
-Esbuild is written in Go and compiled to native code making it incredible fast when compared to any javascript based compiler.
+- Esbuild is written in Go which is a C like language
+- Compiles down to native code making it incredible fast when compared to any javascript based compiler.
 -->

 ---